 These low-maintenance flowers offer delicate blooms that attract pollinators.
 Fortunately, the pollen isn’t windborne, so you can enjoy them in the springtime.

 Phlox is a more allergy-friendly plant choice.
 Its pollen is not airborne, and the plants are often suggested as an alternative to mums and daisies.

 It blooms later in the summer and is a great food source for bees and insects.

 Snapdragons are an excellent choice for both spring and fall gardens.
 The snapped-shut flower that bees love to squeeze their way inside.
 This helps keep its pollen contained, making the flower safe from those with rhinitis.

 25. Sea thrift

-A great native plant that doesn’t cause hay fever.
-It relies on bees for pollination and shouldn’t cause sufferers any distress.
+A native plant that relies on bees for pollination and shouldn’t cause distress to sufferers.
 The cheery globes of pink or white blooms also add a touch of charm to the garden.

 Hay fever can occur at any time from spring until winter.
 Grass allergies are most common from May to July.
 Different types of allergies can cause hay fever throughout the year.

 Hay fever can last weeks and into months if you don’t find a way to try and prevent it.